pyrsia/pyrsia/docs/tutorials/demo.md

 Mar 23 14:37:08 demo-pyrsia-node-2 pyrsia_node[42678]:  INFO  pyrsia::network::handlers         > Dialed "/ip4/34.66.158.102/tcp/44000"
 ```

 ## Use Pyrsia

 Keep the log tail from the installation phase running and open a new terminal on both instances. (doesn’t have to be root)

-First, on node 1, pull any docker image:
+First, on node 1, pull any Docker image:

 ```sh
 docker pull alpine
 ```

-(make sure to remove it from the local docker cache if you already pulled it before: `docker rmi alpine`)
+(make sure to remove it from the local Docker cache if you already pulled it before: `docker rmi alpine`)

 Look at the syslog to show what happened.
-Alternatively grep the syslog for ‘Step’
+Alternatively grep the syslog for ‘Step’.

 ```sh
 cat /var/log/syslog | grep Step